 - a little water

-Cook all ingredient in a small saucepan over low heat, until all the ingredients combine well & aromatic.
+Cook all ingredients in a small saucepan over low heat, until all the ingredients combine well & aromatic.

-- 1 potato, diced, cooked in microwave until just cooked, then rinsed in cold water
+- 1 potato, diced, cooked in microwave until just cooked

 - a handful of frozen peas